 Visiting Students: General Information

-- May take up to two undergraduate courses, in the Traditional Undergraduate College, per semester
+- May take up to two courses, per semester

 - Courses can be taken for credit or audit.
 Courses taken as an audit are not given a grade and do not earn credit.

 - Visiting students cannot earn a degree from the College through the visiting student program.
 If a visiting student wishes to matriculate as a degree student, they must apply through the Admissions Office.
-Credits taken at Rosemont may be applied to the degree program, provided they meet the transfer credit guidelines.
+Up to 6 credits taken at Rosemont may be applied to the degree program once admitted.

 - Visiting students must adhere to all academic calendar dates, deadlines, and procedures for adds, drops, withdrawals, and incomplete/temporary grade requests.